diegoparrilla/slate/source/index.html.md

 ------------ | --------- | -----------
 token | No | API Key of the owner.
 You can choose to pass the API Key in the header or in the Query String. callback | Yes | Function to invoke when using JSONP model.
-IP | Yes | IP address to remove from the QUARANTINE-IP blacklist
+IP | Yes | IP address to remove from the QUARANTINE-IP blocklist

 ### Response